rahee554/af-table/README.md

 - **Column-based sorting** with toggles for ascending/descending.
 - **Per-column filters** (text, select, number, and date-range).
 - **Dynamic column visibility** so users can choose which columns to view.
+- **Column visibility is now stored in the session** so user preferences persist across reloads.
 - **Export options**: CSV, Excel, and PDF.
 - **Print-friendly view** built in.
 - **Row selection** with checkboxes and “select all”.
 - **Fully customizable columns**: raw Blade views, relation lookups, and conditional CSS classes.
+- **Index column**: By default, every table shows an index column as the first column (1, 2, 3, ...), which is always correct across sorting and pagination.
+Can be disabled.
+- **Performance improvements**: Only visible column relations are eager loaded, and distinct values for filters are fetched efficiently.
+- **Table animation**: Smooth fade animation on pagination, sorting, and refresh for better UX.
+- **Column visibility dropdown persists**: When toggling columns, the dropdown stays open for quick multi-toggle.
+- **Session-based column visibility**: Each user/table/model combination remembers its own column visibility.
+- **Efficient filter value fetching**: Distinct values for filters are cached for performance.
+- **Minimal data transfer**: Only visible columns and paginated data are sent to the frontend.
+- **Parent component event integration**: Inline select/dropdown actions can trigger parent Livewire methods directly.
+- **Debounced search**: Reduces server requests for fast typing.
+- **Query string state**: Pagination, sorting, filtering, and search state are reflected in the URL for shareable/filterable links.

+## Recent Enhancements

+- **Index Column**: Added automatic index column as the first column in every table.
+Can be disabled by passing `'index' => false` to the component.
+- **Column Visibility Persistence**: Column visibility toggles are now stored in the session, so user preferences persist across reloads and navigation.
+Each table/model has its own session key.
+- **Performance**: Only relations for visible columns are eager loaded, reducing unnecessary queries.
+Distinct values for filters are fetched using efficient queries and cached.
+- **Table Animation**: Table body animates on pagination, sorting, and refresh for a modern user experience.
+- **Dropdown Persistence**: Column visibility dropdown remains open after toggling, making it easy to show/hide multiple columns quickly.
+- **Parent Event Integration**: Inline actions (like select dropdowns) can call parent Livewire methods directly, enabling advanced workflows.
+- **Cleaner API**: No need to specify `'index' => true` (it's the default).
+Only set `'index' => false` if you want to hide the index column.

 ## Installation